Beach Dickerson: Career

 Dickerson worked frequently with director Roger Corman.
 His first appearance was in Attack of the Crab Monsters.

 He also appeared in the films Sorority Girl, Rock All Night, Cocaine and Blue Eyes, Teenage Caveman and the 1991 film Future Kick.

 Death

-He died in Los Angeles, California, on December 7, 2005, at age 81.
+Dickerson died in Los Angeles, California on December 7, 2005, at the age of 81.

-Dickerson willed three houses to his friend, author Scotty Bowers.
+He willed three houses to his friend, author Scotty Bowers.
 The spreading of Dickerson's ashes by Bowers was shown in the 2017 documentary film Scotty and the Secret History of Hollywood.